simonvomeyser/simple-web-dev/resources/markdown/testing-vue-in-laravel-with-jest.md

 This tutorial deals with [single file components](https://vuejs.org/v2/guide/single-file-components.html) and is meant **only for Vue 2.x currently**.

-As soon as `laravel-mix` in version 6.x is out of beta I will have a look at the setup for Vue 3 and hopefully make it work :)
+As soon as Laravel Mix in version 6.x is out of beta I will have a look at the setup for Vue 3 and hopefully make it work :)

 All set?
 Okay, let's start: